AliceO2Group/AliceO2/DataFormats/QualityControl/README.md

 If certain period does not include any TimeRangeFlags with *bad* FlagReasons, then the data quality can be considered as good.
 The [TimeRangeFlagCollection test](test/testTimeRangeFlagCollection.cxx) shows the usage example.

-TimeRangeFlagColections are supposed to be created automatically with QC Post-processing Tasks based on Quality Objects created by QC Checks.
+TimeRangeFlagCollections are supposed to be created automatically with QC Post-processing Tasks based on Quality Objects created by QC Checks.
 However, they might be created manually by QA experts as well.
 The procedure to do that has to be defined.